1 - Coverage & Rates from $10

 A few years ago Consumer Cellular conducted a survey of its own customers and found that rather than extra features like web surfing or text messages, the most important features were high-quality service at a reasonable price.
 So that is what they’ve focused on until recently, and they have been very successful by offering no-contract plans, attractive phones and reasonable prices.

-Consumer Cellular is the exclusive cell phone provider for the AARP.
+Consumer Cellular is an approved (no longer exclusive?) cell phone provider for the AARP.
 If you

 are already a member, you get a 5% discount on your phones and service